Zechariah Elefant

-Biography
+Early life and education

+Elefant was born February 11, 1886 in Kárász, Austria-Hungary (present-day Hungary) to the Rabbi Dov Berish Elefant and Bava Elefant.
+Elefant was the brother of Rabbi Joseph Meir Elefant and Mendel Elefant, a Yiddish-language poet, writer, editor and journalist.

-Elefant was born in the town of Nyírkarász, Hungary.
-His father was Rabbi Dov Berish Elefant, and his mother was named Bava (née Eisenberger).
-As a young man he studied at the Yeshiva of Sighet and the Pressburg Yeshiva.
+As a young man he studied at the Yeshiva of Siget and the Pressburg Yeshiva.

+Career

-A few years before the World War I, he married Sarah (née Kahane), a Polish citizen.
-In 1923, he emigrated to New York with his wife and three children.
+In 1923, he emigrated to New York City with his wife and three children.
 In New York, he served as rabbi of a synagogue.
 Later he opened a bookstore on Canal Street in Manhattan's Lower East Side, where he sold "rare manuscripts and published works" as well as Torah scrolls.

 In 1938 he and his father published the book "Ein Habedolach" by Rabbi Chaim Zvi Menheimer, who was his father's teacher.
 After the death of his father, he published another book, "Ein Habadolach on the Talmud", in 1944.

 The National Library of Israel has two manuscripts with his signature from his private library.